 The next question is how we can find the extrema of a function.
 Local extrema are easier to deal with, so we will start with those.
 Fermat's Theorem says that if f has a local minimum or maximum at a point c, then the derivative f'(c) must either be 0 or must not exist.
 If you think about this a bit, you may find that it also makes good intuitive sense.
-Let's say f has a local maximum at c.
+Let us say f has a local maximum at c.
 Then f has a local peak at c, so it must be an increasing function just before c and must be a decreasing function just past c.
 So f'(x) must be positive just before c and f'(x) must be negative just past c.
-So f' must change its sign as the value of x passes through c.
+Therefore f' must change its sign as the value of x passes through c.
 One way to do it is to pass through 0, that is f'(c) = 0.
 You can also think about this in terms of the tangent line.
-The tangent line must be sloping up just before c and must start sloping down once c gets past c.
+The tangent line must be sloping up just before x gets to c and must start sloping down once x gets past c.
 So it makes sense that the tangent line may be flat right at c.
 In fact, it may be hard at first to imagine what else could happen.
 Why could the derivative f'(c) fail to exist?
 That is because the local peak at c could look like one of the peaks in the Himalayas: it could be quite pointy.
 And we know that when the graph of f has a sharp corner (cusp) at a point, f is not differentiable there.
+In this case, f' is a discontinuous function at c: its values are positive to the left of c and negative to the right of c, but it has not value at c.
+In other words, it goes from positive to negative by jumping over 0.
 You can think about the behavior of f at a local minimum in very similar terms.

 Read and understand the proof of Fermat's Theorem.
 It uses limits, in fact one-sided limits, but it is not particulary difficult.
+The proof given in the book is a perfectly good one, so I will not spell it out here.

 It gets tiresome to say "c is a point where f'(c) = 0 or f'(c) does not exist," so we refer instead to such a point as a critical number or critical point.
 So Fermat's Theorem says that if c is a local extremum of f, then c is a critical point.

 It is important to understand that the converse of Fermat's Theorem is not true: a critical point c of f need not be a local extremum.
 A good example of this is $f(x) = x^3$ at x = 0.
 The derivative $f'(x) = 3x^2$ is 0 at x = 0.
 But f does not have a local extremum at 0.
 It is not hard to understand what happens at this critical point.
 To the left of 0, f is increasing, so f' is positive, but the rate of increase is really slowing down as x gets closer to 0.
 Then at 0, the tangent line become horizontal, for just a brief moment really, before f starts increasing again, and so f' is positive again.
-Here is why this is important.
-It is typically not difficult to find the critical points of a function f.
-You can find the derivative f' and then think about when f'(c) does not exist or when f'(c) = 0.
-You know that any local extrema f may have must be among the critical points.
-But not all critical points have to be local extrema.
-So if you really want to identify the local extrema, you need a good way to distinguish those critical points that are local extrema from those that are not.
+Graph $f(x) = x^3$ in one of the Desmos apps that allows you to move the tangent line along the graph.